AidanShipperley/PPO-LibTorch/README.md

 Below are the steps necessary to build this project on your machine.

 ## Windows

-> **NOTE (6/6/2024): Windows currently cannot compile LibTorch with CUDA Toolkit >= 12.0 as a result of the Libtorch maintainers not accounting for a change in NVTX.
-A fix is currently being worked on by the PyTorch team.
-[See my comment here for more information.](https://discuss.pytorch.org/t/failed-to-find-nvtoolsext/179635/9?u=aidanshipperley) I recommend you use CUDA Toolkit 11.8 on Windows until this is fixed.**

 To build this project on Windows, it is recommended that you have Visual Studio 2019 or later and install C++ build tools through the visual studio installer.
 This is Microsoft's recommended method of accessing C++ build tools on Windows.
 This section will detail how to build assuming you have Visual Studio.